finsberg/IN1910_H22/book/docs/lectures/testing_codestyle/codestyle_and_docstrings.md

 * Your README can contain information about requirements of the code, how it is installed or run and how to interpret or use the results
 * Having a `README.md` file in your repo will also automatically create a nice landing page if you have you repo on GitHub.
 This means it is easy to set up a nice web page to share your code with others if you need to do so.

+A good starting point for writing a README file i <https://readme.so/editor>.
+This page provides a template README file with several suggested sections.

-### Embed documentation within the software itself
+## Embed documentation within the software itself

 When we think of documentation, it might be common to think of a separate user manual, text document or a website explaining the code, such as the README-file just mentioned.
 However, developing the documentation separate from the code itself is not generally recommended.
 For one thing, when someone updates the code, it is important the documentation is updated as well.
 It is more likely that this happens if the two are contained in the same piece of software.
 This way, we are also guaranteed somebody that gets the code gets the documentation.
 Because of these points, it is generally better to embed the documentation of the code directly into that code.
 This might sound a bit weird, but in Python there is a standard way to do this, which we will cover now.